gsyates1/ha-roborock-control-panel/instructions.md

 ### Scripts
 Add the vacuum scripts to your HA config and modify them for your setup.

 1. Copy the contents of the script/scripts.yaml file into your scripts.yaml file.
-Alternatively create each script in the UI and paste in the applicable yaml from the above file.
+Alternatively create each script in the UI and paste in the applicable YAML from the above file.
 There are eight scripts.
 2. In the Developer Tools YAML tab, reload your YAML config.
 3. Verify the scripts now appear in HA under Ssttings >> Automations & Scenes >> Scripts.
 If not, you may need to restart HA.
 4. Make the following changes to the scripts: